EchoMAV/docs/docs/echopilot_carrier_pinout.md

 [^4]: +5V_OUT4 bus is limited to a total of 1500mA by a TPS2561.

 #### CAN 2 (FMU) (J17)
 This connector provides a [Pixhawk standard](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) CAN connection from the FMU (CAN 2).
+The EchoPilot AI main board has a 120 ohm termination resistor at the CAN transceiver (LTC2875).

 Connector: J17, Part Number: SM04B-GHS-TB(LF)(SN)
 Mating Connector: GHR-04V-S